 Drop down list if Panorama and/or Orthomosaic components are required

-7.1.Tower - Mark Equipment Height.
-With the gimbal at 0 degrees, fly to the center of each equipment and mark the height.
-The example has 1 equipment height, at 30m.
+7.1.Tower - Mark Mid-Equipment Height.
+With the gimbal at 0 degrees, fly to the center/middle of each equipment and mark the height.
+The example has 1 equipment height, at 6.4m.

 As mentioned in the prompt on screen, if there are multiple levels of antennas clustered consider them to be one level and mark the middle point of cluster.
 This ensures that minimum number of equipment heights are marked.
 Most, if not all scenarios can be covered with one level only.

-Ensure each equipment height is above the MSA height marked for the facade component.
+Ensure each mid-equipment height is above the MSA height marked

-7.2.Tower - Mark the tower Height.
+7.2.Tower - Mark the Equipment (Tower/Antenna) Height.
 With the gimbal at 0 degrees, fly to the top of the tower structure or equipment and mark the height.
 In many situations the height will be the top of the equipment panel.
-The example the tower height is 37m.
+The example the Equipment height is 7.2m.

-7.4.Tower - Mark the Tower Center.
+7.4.Tower - Mark the Equipment (Tower/Antenna) Center.
 Fly above the tower, with the gimbal at -90 degrees, mark the center of the tower.

-7.5.Tower - Mark the Tower Radius.
+7.5.Tower - Mark the Equipment (Tower/Antenna) Radius.
 With the gimbal at -90 degrees, mark the radius of the tower.
 For small equipment/structures this may be very similar to the tower center with very little difference.

 Repeat these steps for additional towers/structures.